Close

 It is also important not to lie about any aspect of your personal life and educational history or even exaggerate.
 Admissions officers will question you about almost all aspects of your application and are more than adept at determining any non-truths.

-• Link outside interests and passions to your course
+• Link your outside interests and experiences directly to your course.

-• Be honest, but don’t include negative information
+• Be honest, but avoid including negative information.

 Once you have completed your personal statement, visit StudyIn for a free consultation.
-We can edit your personal statement and ensure the English is clear and grammatically correct.
-Once this process is complete, we will return your personal statement within 1-3 working days.
+Our team can edit your responses to ensure your English is clear, professional, and grammatically correct.
+Completed feedback is typically returned within 1–3 working days.

 FAQs

-What happens if you lie in your personal statement?
+What happens if I lie in my personal statement?

-If you lie on your UCAS personal statement, your application will be rejected, and any offers will be revoked.
+If false information is detected, your application may be rejected, and any offers can be withdrawn.

 Hear from our students